tab_model() creates HTML tables from regression models.

 variables before fitting the model, which is particularly recommended for

-complex models that include interactions or transformations (e.g., polynomial
+complex models that include interactions or transformations (e.g.,

-or spline terms).
-When show.std = "std2"
+polynomial or spline terms).
+When show.std = "std2", standardization

-suggestion, rescaling the estimates by dividing them by two standard deviations
+dividing them by two standard deviations instead of just one.
+Resulting

-instead of just one.
-Resulting coefficients are then directly comparable for
+coefficients are then directly comparable for untransformed binary

-untransformed binary predictors.
-For backward compatibility reasons,
+predictors.
+For backward compatibility reasons, show.std also may be

-estimates are printed (same effect as show.std = "std"
+(same effect as show.std = "std").
+Use show.std = NULL

-(default) or show.std = FALSE
+(default) or show.std = FALSE, if no standardization is required.

--argument, the visual appearance of the tables
+With the CSS-argument, the visual appearance of the tables

 can be modified.
 To get an overview of all style-sheet-classnames

-that are used in this function, see return value page.style
+that are used in this function, see return value page.style for details.

 Arguments for this list have following syntax: